AI for the Life Sciences

 Part V: Therapeutic Discovery and Translation

-Part VI: Research Systems, Practice, and Governance
+Part VI: Research Systems and Automation

 The Infrastructure Layer